 Over the past decade we’ve seen the rapid growth of cloud computing, but many decision makers and business owners were skeptical of the actual utility in cloud-based utility computing.

-With COVID-19-based stay-at-home orders lasting for over six-to-12 weeks in some places, these professional businessmen and businesswomen are seeing just how beneficial the cloud can be for their business.
+With COVID-19-based stay-at-home orders lasting for over six-to-12 weeks in some places, these professional businessmen and businesswomen are seeing just how beneficial it can be for their business.
 For the very first time cloud computing makes sense to them.

-Let’s take a look at why everyone is seemingly using computing resources in the cloud.
+Let’s take a look at why everyone is seemingly using cloud-based resources.

 Cloud Computing in the Context of Today’s Businesses